 A. For Readers: Please DON’T STOP READING!
 Those of us who love telling stories need you.
 And when you read a book, don’t be shy.
 Write a review on Amazon, Goodreads, Barnes & Noble, etc. and let us know what you liked and didn’t like about a book.
 I value the reviews I get from Amazon Verified Purchase customers more than I do from professional or editorial reviewers.
 After all, customers spent money on the book and that gives them the right to tell the author what they think.

 A. For Writers: Keep Writing.
 The world needs good storytellers today more than ever.
 I know that many who write are frustrated by letters of rejection from agents and publishers.
 Don’t be discouraged.
 If you can’t get a book before the reading public going the traditional publishing route, consider self or indie publishing.
 Publish on Demand (POD) books are everywhere these days and so are e-books.
-Writers today don’t have to consider a rejection letter the last word in their aspiration to publish.
-You have options to reach readers that didn’t exist 10 or even 5 years ago.
+Writers today don’t have to feel a rejection letter the last word in their aspiration to publish.
+You have options to reach readers that didn’t exist 10 or even five years ago.

 Q. What advice do you have for beginners?

-I recall interviewing Pulitzer and Nobel Prize winning author Pearl S. Buck once.
+I recall interviewing Pulitzer and Nobel Prize-winning author Pearl S. Buck once.
 It was late fall, 1971, and at the time she was living in Vermont.
-We were talking on the phone and suddenly she began describing her backyard and what she said was the first snow of the season.
+We were talking on the phone, and suddenly she began describing her backyard and what she said was the first snow of the season.

 “You should see this, Ron.
-From my office window I am watching a leisurely shower of white crystals floating, drifting, and landing softly onto a carpet of jade.
+From my office window, I am watching a leisurely shower of white crystals floating, drifting, and landing softly onto a carpet of jade.
 I wish you could see it.”

 “I do,” I said.
 “Thanks for showing me.”